Myth: Park-and-Ride facilities will encourage public transport use

 There is of course one way such an outlay could make sense, and that’s if carpark users were charged a fee set high enough to at least recover costs.
-That would however appear to defeat the purpose at Syndal, which was to reduce pressure on the (free) parking in the street.
-Nor is it likely to win political acceptance at other locations.
+Yet that would defeat the apparent purpose at Syndal, which was to reduce pressure on the (free) parking in the street.
+Nor would it be likely to win political acceptance at other locations.

 Meanwhile, for a fraction of the $10.8 million outlay, one could buy and operate a small fleet of buses which would deliver local passengers to trains all day, not just in peak hour when parking spaces might be available.
 After all, 250 spaces represents less than 10 per cent of the 2,600 people who were estimated to use Syndal station each weekday in 2015, and anyone trying to drive to the station outside peak hour would still confront a full car park.